Kove230/E-bike/README.md

-unsigned long startrev=1;                   //used to calculate speed unsigned long endrev=0;                     //used to calculate speed unsigned long revtime=0;                    //used to calculate speed int circMetric=4641; // wheel circumference, in ridiculous units to output miles/hour but inttake milliseconds to cut down on calcuations float speedm=0;    // holds current speed in M/S (converted to MPH at the end for readability on the road) int odometer=0;    //holds current odometer reading in miles float t=1;
+unsigned long startrev=1;                   //used to calculate speed unsigned long endrev=0;                     //used to calculate speed unsigned long revtime=0;                    //used to calculate speed int circMetric=4641; // wheel circumference, in ridiculous units to output miles/hour but intake milliseconds to cut down on calculations float speedm=0;    // holds current speed in M/S (converted to MPH at the end for readability on the road) int odometer=0;    //holds current odometer reading in miles float t=1;